TL;DR

 So… What's The Plan Here?

-Your campaign should be an organized and well-thought-out effort with a clear goal, motive, plan of action, schedule, and a metric by which you can determine your success rate.
+Your PPC advertising campaign should be an organized and well-thought-out effort with a clear goal, motive, plan of action, schedule, and a metric by which you can determine your success rate.
 The small details that will pull your campaign together will fall into place once you outline the big picture.
 Before you can even begin doing customer research, you must know what the objective of your campaign is, why you're going to do it, and how it is going to help your company.

 Understanding your buyer persona helps you with your plan of action.
 Once you’ve acquired consumer data you can begin polishing your campaign to fit their needs.
 Focusing on improving your conversion and return on investment rates is how to determine if your ad campaign is successful or not.
 Yet all of this becomes exponentially easier when you have a goal.
-Your goal allows you to stay on top of your campaign and easily make amends when it is not working how you want it to.
+Your goal allows you to stay on top of your PPC campaign and easily make amends when it is not working how you want it to.
 Instead of spending months wasting money, you can quickly tweak your keywords, ad aesthetic, landing page, and any other issues to improve your conversion rate.

 Need someone to help you turn your PPC campaign around?